-Business and Corporate Banking Customer definitions Small Business Banking customers are volumes or require more complex lending structures.
+Business and Corporate Banking Customer definitions Small Business Banking customers are

 Business Banking customers are typically small and medium sized enterprises (including not-for-profits) with product needs that require support through a dedicated Relationship Manager, who work alongside our specialist teams.
 Our Relationship Managers can provide transactional banking and funding solutions of over £100k (both domestically and internationally).